kubernetes/community/communication/slack-guidelines.md

 After you submit your request the Slack Admins will review and follow-up with any questions in the PR itself.
-There are two approvals needed. `/lgtm` and `/approved`.
+There are two approvals needed. `/lgtm` and `/approve`.
 Once one moderator give the `/lgtm`, a hold will be placed on the PR using `/hold`.
-This hold will remain in place until one or more moderators reviews and add the `/approve` label as well as `/hold cancel`, which will remove the hold on the PR.
+This hold will remain in place until one or more moderators reviews and add the `/approve` command as well as `/hold cancel`, which will remove the hold on the PR.
 Once it is signed off and merged, the channel will be created.

 For further information, see the [Slack Config Documentation][].